kruxia/ark/api/README.md

     - [x] update w/o body raises conflict
     - [ ] pytest
   * [ ] DELETE `/ark/NAME[/PATH]` =
-    - [ ] delete the file/folder/repo and all its content, return 204 NO CONTENT
+    - [x] delete the file/folder/repo and all its content, return 200 with result
-    - [ ] 404 if not found
+    - [x] 404 if not found
     - [ ] pytest
 * [ ] /svn[/*] = proxy all requests for the subversion server itself
   - accept and proxy all svn HTTP methods